RemyPorter/AutoGator/README.md

 A simple Reddit bot that uses a data file scraped from /r/KotakuInAction to generate a Markov chain.
-That chain is used to generate word-salad posts in response to very specific keywords used in /r/GamerGhazi.
+That chain is used to generate word-salad posts in response to very specific keywords, in reply to /r/KiA.

 Run using: